 Munchkins tend to suffer from the same diseases that typical cats suffer from.
-Owners should take the usual precautions and care upon welcoming this cat into their home: feeding it a high-quality diet, providing preventative veterinary care including vaccinations, keeping it indoors, brushing and grooming it regularly, and providing the attention and interaction that this clever, intelligent animal requires.
+Owners should take the usual precautions and care upon welcoming this cat into their home: feeding him a high-quality diet, providing preventative veterinary care including vaccinations, keeping him indoors, brushing and grooming him regularly, and providing the attention and interaction that this clever, intelligent animal requires.

 What breeds are related to the Munchkin?